Explore the User Inerface

 At the bottom of MotionDesigner application :

-1.Edit the Machine-AngleRed-14-3 to any real value
+1.Edit the Machine-AngleRed-14-3 to a real value

-2.Position, Velocity, Acceleration and Jerk Values are evaluated to the right
+2.Position, Velocity, Acceleration, and Jerk Values are evaluated to the right

 Motion name-tabs